 Fall 2020 admission: The FAFSA will become available on October 1, 2019.
 To have the best shot at all financial aid funding available, submit your FAFSA by January 1, 2020.
 If you missed the date, don't worry.
 You can still apply for financial aid through May 1, 2020.

 All admitted students who have a FAFSA on file (and sent to Binghamton University) receive a financial aid award notification via email from Financial Aid Services.

 Decker College of Nursing and Health Science's Baccalaureate Accelerated Track (BAT) Nursing program is open to students who hold a bachelor's or graduate degree in a field other than nursing who wish to enroll in nursing school.

 |Entry Term||Priority Application Deadline||Decision Date|

-NOTES: Programs in the Thomas J. Watson School of Engineering and Applied Science and the Decker School of Nursing only accept fall applications.
+NOTES: Programs in the Thomas J. Watson School of Engineering and Applied Science and the Decker College of Nursing and Health Sciences only accept fall applications.
 Applications received after priority deadlines will be reviewed on a space-available basis.

 The deadline to apply for the Baccalaureate Accelerated Track (BAT) in Decker College of Nursing and Health Sciences (fall admission only) is Nov.
 15.